akyoto/q/README.md

 # Q

-The Q programming language (work in progress).
+The Q programming language.
+This is a very early version of a programming language I'm currently working on.
+Don't expect it to do anything useful yet, it can barely create a Linux executable printing "Hello World".

 ## Features